joeyates/dokku-nextcloud/README.md

 dokku postgres:link nextcloud nextcloud
 ```

-Then, from your machine, after cloning this repo:
+Then, from your machine, after cloning this repo and adding `dokku` as a remote:

 ```sh
 git push dokku